GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 ## Concepts and Usage {: #concepts-and-usage }

-To use declarative net requests specify one or more rulesets.
+To use this API specify one or more rulesets.
 A ruleset contains an array of rules.
 A single rule does one of the following:

 -  Block a network request.
+-  Upgrade a request.
 -  Prevent a request from getting blocked by negating any matching blocked rules.
 -  Redirect a network request.
 -  Modify request or response headers.